portainer/portainer-docs/docs/v2.0/registries/connect.md

 # Add / Connect a new registry

-Portainer is capable to connect to the main registries.
-From Portainer you will able to connect to Quay.io, Azure Container Registry, Gitlab Container Registry, and a Custom Registry.
-In this help article, you will learn how to add a new registry.
+Portainer can connect to many of the well known registries including Quay.io, Azure Container Registry, Gitlab Container Registry, and a Custom Registry.

 ## Adding a new registry

-Once you logged into Portainer, do a Click in Registries and then <b>Add Registry</b>.
+Click <b>Registries</b> and then <b>Add Registry</b>.

 ![registries](assets/registry1.png)

-The following screen, you can add your credentials details for connecting to Quay.io, Azure and Gitlab.
-Once the details were entered, click in <b>Add Registry</b>.
+Select the desired registry and then add your appropriate credentials details.
+Once complete click <b>Add Registry</b>.

 ![registries](assets/registry2.png)

 ## How to add a Custom Registry

-Portainer is able to connect to your own or 3rd party registries.
-You need to select <b>Custom Registry</b> and enter the details there.
+Portainer can connect to custom or 3rd party registries.
+First select <b>Custom Registry</b> and enter the details there.

-The required details are the <b>name</b> of the registry and <b>address</b>, if any authentication is required, you must enable the <b>toggle</b> and add your login details.
+The required fields are <b>name</b> of the registry and <b>address</b>, if any authentication is required, you must enable the <b>authentication</b> toggle and add your login details.

 ![registries](assets/registry3.png)

-Once all the details were entered, do a click in <b>Add Registry</b>.
-If everything goes well you will able to see your custom registry listed.
+Once all the details are entered, click <b>Add Registry</b>.
+If successful you will.

 ![registries](assets/registry4.png)